QuentinRa/blog.quentinra.dev/info/html/index.md

 * tag name can be in lowercase or in uppercase (a or A is working)
 * you can write ``attribute=value`` (without " but that
-  may not work everytime according to value)
+  may not work every time according to value)
 * you may write ``<img></img>`` or `<img>` (without the /) but you should write ``<tagname />`` like this for auto-closable tags.